Gene Kelly (1912-1996)

 In 1949 he was assigned his own movie to co-direct with Stanley Donen and the result was the innovative and influential 'On The Town', his third film with Frank Sinatra, and the first musical film shot on location.
 Kelly handled the choreography, including a unique modern ballet sequence and Donen looked after the more traditional director's duties.

-After this major success Kelly took a straight role in 'The Black Hand ' later in 1949, followed the following year by another musical with Judy Garland 'Summer Stock' in which he memorably dances with a newspaper and a squeaky floorboard.
+After this major success Kelly took a straight role in 'The Black Hand' later in 1949, followed the following year by another musical with Judy Garland 'Summer Stock' in which he memorably dances with a newspaper and a squeaky floorboard.

-Kelly followed this with his two masterpieces, 'An American in Paris', and 'Singin’ in the Rain'.
-Made in 1951 'An American in Paris', with its amazing and daring 17-minute ballet sequence, earned seven Academy Awards, including Best Picture, and Kelly himself was awarded a special individual Oscar.
+Kelly followed this with his two masterpieces, 'An American in Paris', and 'Singin' in the Rain'.
+Made in 1951 'An American in Paris', with its amazing and daring 17 minute ballet sequence, earned seven Academy Awards, including Best Picture, and Kelly himself was awarded a special individual Oscar.
 The following year Kelly actually improved on this phenomenal achievement and made 'Singin' in the Rain', in which musical comedy reaches sublime heights not reached before or since.
 The movie tells a tale of Hollywood at the start of the sound era, and it perfectly mixes singing and dancing with delightful comedy and a romantic interest.
 The performance of the title song by Gene Kelly is one of the best known and most unforgettable sequences ever filmed.
 'Singin' in the Rain' received two nominations but no Academy Awards, but has gradually risen in public and critical estimation and is now regarded by many as the best musical ever made.

 In just ten years Kelly had risen to the pinnacle of Hollywood achievement but he would never again reach these heights.
 The remainder of his career was in many ways a long-drawn out anticlimax.
 The era of the classic Hollywood musical had ended and the specialist Freed unit at MGM was wound down.
 Kelly continued to appear in musicals, such as 'Brigadoon' in 1954 and 'It's Always Fair Weather' in 1955 but none reached the heights of his previous work.
-His ambitious 1956 movie, 'Invitation to the Dance' in which the characters perform their roles entirely through dance and mime, and which he wrote, choreographed, starred in and directed, was not well received although it is now regarded as a landmark film.

 Kelly began to play more non-musical roles as in 'Inherit the Wind' in 1960 and he expanded his skills into directing such movies as 'A Guide for the Married Man' in 1967 and 'Hello, Dolly!' in 1969.
 Thereafter he appeared on screen less frequently, most often as host or narrator of TV specials or of film compilations as in the 'That's Entertainment!' series of 1974, 1976 and 1994, and their companion piece, 'That's Dancing!' in 1985.

 Gene Kelly died in his sleep on February 2, 1996, in Beverly Hills, California at the age of 83, after a stroke.
 He left instructions that there was to be no funeral and no memorial services.
-He was a genius and he left a timeless body of masterly work which still amazes and thrills us.

 Gene Kelly Academy Awards